abdisag1/abdisag1/README.md

 # 💫 About Me:
-  I am a very passionate software engineer to work with innovative programs that expedite the efficiency and effectiveness of organizational success.
+  I am a very passionate software engineer working with innovative programs that expedite the efficiency and effectiveness of organizational success.
 Well-versed in technology and writing code to create systems that are reliable and user-friendly.

 ## 🌐 Socials: